Tuwaiq-Academy-Riyadh-iOS-Bootcamp/HW3_CLASSES_AND_INHERITANCE/README.md

 **Please make the system as described above and then answer this question at this file in the next line after the question**
 ## Question
-- What is the type of the association used between the `Factory` and `Vehicle`? and why?
+- What is the type of the association used between the `Factory` and `Vehicle`? and why?  aggregation , because when deleting class Factory, we don't have to delete class Vehicle

 ### Answer
 (replace this line with your answer)